You're ready for UBalt. What's next?

 Applicants must submit transcripts from all undergraduate institutions attended to the credential assembly service.
 The school of law will review each transcript as part of the decision-making process.
 Individual courses, course grades, GPA trends, academic major, and other aspects of the transcripts are considered as part of the review.

 Applicants must submit transcripts from any graduate institution attended to the credential assembly service.
 Graduate coursework will be reviewed as part of the admissions process.

-The personal statement is the applicant’s way to tell the committee something about himself/herself that may not be found in the other application materials.
-Past applicants have written about such subjects as a challenge they have overcome, an experience that led them to study law, and a particular work or volunteer experience which relates to the study of law.
+The personal statement is the applicant’s way of telling the committee something about himself/herself that may not be found in the other application materials.
+Past applicants have written about such subjects as a challenge they have overcome, an experience that led them to study law, and a particular work or volunteer experience that relates to the study of law.
 The personal statement should be no more than two pages.
-Applicants may attach a personal statement to the application or submit it via email to email@example.com.

 Character and Fitness

 All applicants with an affirmative answer to any of the character and fitness questions are required to submit an addendum with the application.
 Details are provided in the application.